sonus21/rqueue/docs/configuration/redis-configuration.md

 }
 ```

-## Redis connection failure and retry
+## Redis Connection Failures and Retries

-To adjust the retry interval for failed Redis commands in Rqueue, you can configure the backoff time
+You can configure the retry interval for failed Redis commands.
+By default, Rqueue
-to a different value.
-By default, Rqueue retries failed commands after 5 seconds.
-You can customize
-this behavior by setting the backoff time to your desired interval.
-This ensures that if a Redis
-command fails, Rqueue will retry the command after the specified backoff period before attempting
-again.
+retries failed operations after a 5-second backoff.
+This can be customized via the
+`setBackOffTime` method.

  ```java
  class RqueueConfiguration {